 Technological history was quietly made on 26 February, when British scientist Tim Berners-Lee introduced WorldWideWeb, the first-ever web browser.
 Later that year, the first website would go live, laying the foundations for how Britain and the world now communicate.

 Justice and politics also dominated headlines.
 On 14 March, the Birmingham Six were freed after their 1975 convictions were quashed, ending 16 years of wrongful imprisonment.
-Days later, on 23 March, Prime Minister John Major announced the abolition of the deeply unpopular poll tax, with a new Council Tax planned for introduction in 1993.
+Days later, In March, Prime Minister John Major announced the abolition of the deeply unpopular poll tax, with a new Council Tax planned for introduction in 1993.

 British achievement reached beyond Earth on 18 May, when Helen Sharman became the first Briton in space, spending eight days aboard the Mir space station.
 The year closed against a backdrop of seismic global change as the Soviet Union collapsed on 25–26 December, formally ending the Cold War.